 Manzir slipped out of the ward before we could get a picture of him - sneaky guy!
 He's been discharged from the hospital but will be coming back for frequent bandage changes.
 With the threat of COVID-19 in the air, we want to pray special protection over Manzir and his grandmother as he recovers.

 Manzir got his surgery!
 The OR team released his burnt fingers from his palm and put pins in them to keep them straight.
 Pray a special prayer of protection against COVID-19 for Manzir as he heals - even though Niger only has seven confirmed cases, we are striving to be especially vigilant and prayerful about the safety of our patients.

 Manzir is here!
 He is a bit shy and when we tried taking his photo, he got even shyer - he kept on putting his finger in his mouth.
 Soon he will have an operation to fix his burnt hand.
 We cannot wait to see him fully healed.
 Please pray for him as he goes through this next step in life!

 Send a Message to Manzir

-We'll deliver your message to Manzir at his hospital bed.
+We'll deliver your message to Manzir as soon as we see him.